normanlys/warehouse-inventory-system/README.md

 3. Learn Java optional syntax for cleaner code
 4. Use MySQL as persistent data storage
 5. Use better git working flow such as git-flow for better version management
+6. Ensure all public and private access are appropriately assigned